bacontime/blog-mirror/nature/clades.md

 I wanted to find a common-name which cladistically includes all of the decapods, and settled on "Prawns".
 Like "shrimp", "prawn" has no precise scientific meaning.
-A critter is prawn if it looks like a prawn, and whether a critter is called a "prawn" or a "shrimp" often comes down to regional slang [^weaselprawncite].
+A critter is prawn if it looks like a prawn, and whether a critter is called a "prawn" or a "shrimp" often comes down to regional slang. [^weaselprawncite]
 But unlike "shrimp", the application of the name "prawn" seems limited to decapods.

 <!--MW dict lists two true shrimps as prawns